cloud-ca/api-docs/source/includes/_getting_started.md

   ]
 }
 ```
-When an API request is unsuccessful, the response body will be formatted in a standard JSON structure:
+When an API request is unsuccessful, the response body will contain the `errors` field :

 Field | Description
 --- | ---
 `errors` | A list of errors objects that contain information about each error

-Each error has additional fields to describe the error :
+Each error has additional fields to describe it :

 Field | Description
 --- | ---